bsharplydian/startup/notes.md

     - add an 'add character' button to each game (and add a way to put in the information, it might be just a name and a pic)
     - touch up table style
     - MAKE EVERYTHING PORTABLE TO SMALL SCREENS

+- column breaks: add a `<div>` with class w-100 that only shows up if on a small screen
+- idea! what if I make the inventory accordion resizable by shunting extra divs to the inside when it shrinks
+    - figure out how to move divs to a different location based on size of screen
+    - description will always be in the accordion body